-This Fast and Easy Shrimp Ceviche is a light and refreshing appetizer, great for any occasion.
-This quick version contains some fresh dill, tomatoes, avocado and red onions, it’s a delightful choice for a light meal or snack.
+This quick and easy Shrimp Ceviche Express is a light and refreshing appetizer suitable for any occasion.
+Packed with fresh dill, tomatoes, avocado, and red onions, it’s a delightful choice for a light meal or snack.

 Having gone through South and Central Americas… each country has their own version of ceviche.
 The ‘Shrimp Ceviche Express’ recipe mixes them all.
 For instance, Mexico makes it quite spicy and usually contains avocados.
 In Peru, it’s a main dish, served with Choclo (big grain corn) and sweet potatoes.
 Usually, it’s lightly spiced with Aji or Rocoto hot peppers.
 In Colombia, the ceviche is often made with ketchup or tomato sauce, which makes it red and served with fried plantain (Patacones).
 Finally, in Ecuador, the ceviches are like a soup, with an extra shrimp broth, lots of cilantro and barely spicy.

-To cook a fish or seafood through in solely lime or lemon juice can take a while… For this version, I’ve used pre-cooked shrimp, this way, it’s way faster and no need to worry about the “hazardous consequences” of uncooked seafood…
+Cooking fish or seafood in only lime or lemon juice can take a while… For this version, I’ve used pre-cooked shrimp, this way, it’s way faster and no need to worry about the “hazardous consequences” of uncooked seafood…

-My version is a merge of every ceviche I’ve ever encountered, plus a personal touch which is the fresh dill instead of cilantro.
-Most ceviches contain fresh cilantro but for a little change and to relieve those people who dislike cilantro (the soap-tasting guys), I’ve used fresh dill instead.
+My version is a merge of every ceviche I’ve ever encountered, plus a personal touch: the fresh dill instead of cilantro.
+Most ceviches contain fresh cilantro, but for a little change and to relieve those people who dislike cilantro (the soap-tasting guys), I’ve used fresh dill instead.
 Of course, it’s optional!

 A Bit of Every Country